voxowl/particubes/particubes-dot-com/content/privacy-policy.md

 We have no control over, and assume no responsibility for the content, privacy policies or practices of any third party sites or services.

-#### Children's Privacy

-Only persons age 18 or older have permission to access our Service.
-Our Service does not address anyone under the age of 13 ("Children").

-We do not knowingly collect personally identifiable information from children under 13.
-If you are a parent or guardian and you learn that your Children have provided us with Personal Information, please contact us.
-If we become aware that we have collected Personal Information from a children under age 13 without verification of parental consent, we take steps to remove that information from our servers.

 #### Changes To This Privacy Policy

-This Privacy Policy is effective as of November 29, 2016 and will remain in effect except with respect to any changes in its provisions in the future, which will be in effect immediately after being posted on this page.
+This Privacy Policy is effective as of June 11, 2020 and will remain in effect except with respect to any changes in its provisions in the future, which will be in effect immediately after being posted on this page.

 We reserve the right to update or change our Privacy Policy at any time and you should check this Privacy Policy periodically.
 Your continued use of the Service after we post any modifications to the Privacy Policy on this page will constitute your acknowledgment of the modifications and your consent to abide and be bound by the modified Privacy Policy.